 We recognize the importance of being ambitious, joyful, and flexible, and acting with integrity and care.

 Our core values set the ground rules for all that we do at Philadelphia Theatre Company and we must be mindful of these pledges when interacting with each other and our community.
 In our working lives, we often experience situations where the ‘right thing to do’ is not immediately apparent.
-Thus, our core values, supported by our code of ethics, and our policies for an inclusive, equitable workplace will guide us in our daily actions – how we act is who we are.
+Thus, our core values, supported by our code of ethics, and our policies for an inclusive, equitable and anti-racist workplace will guide us in our daily actions – how we act is who we are.